StratifyLabs/StratifyBlog/content/device/2013-10-21-Understanding-Microcontroller-Pin-Input-Output-Modes.md

 #### Hysteresis

 Virtually all GPIO inputs use a principle called hysteresis to prevent spurious changes in the state when an input changes.
 I think of hysteresis as having a low threshold to go low and a high threshold to go high.
 So if you are somewhere in the middle, nothing changes.
-You can see this in the graph below on where `A` (with no hysteresis) has some state changes on that `B` (with hysteresis) filters out.
+You can see this in the graph below where `A` (with no hysteresis) has some state changes on that `B` (with hysteresis) filters out.

 ![Hysteresis Graph](/images/smitt_hysteresis_graph.svg)